Code-Institute-Submissions/Odmarken-Snake-the-game/README.md

 ## Deployment

-The requirements.txt file in the IDE must be updated to package all dependencies.
+- The requirements.txt file in the IDE must be updated to package all dependencies.
 To do this:
-    1. Enter the following into the terminal: 'pip3 freeze > requirements.txt'
+- Enter the following into the terminal: 'pip3 freeze > requirements.txt'
-    1. Commit the changes and push to GitHub
+- Commit the changes and push to GitHub

 * Next, follow the steps below:
     1. Login to [Heroku](https://heroku.com/)
-    1. Once at your Dashboard, click 'Create New App'
+    2. Once at your Dashboard, click 'Create New App'
-    1. Enter a name for your application, this must be unique, and select a region
+    3. Enter a name for your application, this must be unique, and select a region
-    1. Click 'Create App'
+    4. Click 'Create App'
-    1. At the Application Configuration page, apply the following to the Settings and Deploy sections:
+    5. At the Application Configuration page, apply the following to the Settings and Deploy sections:
-    1. Deployment will configure and give you a viewable link
+    6. Deployment will configure and give you a viewable link

 ## Credits

 - My Mentor Brian
-- CI Slack group Sweden have been amazing and super helpful
+- CI Slack group Sweden have been amazing and super helpful [Slack](https://app.slack.com/client/T0L30B202/C03J2BCURV3)
 - Weekly huddles in Community Sweden slack group
-- [Youtube](https://www.youtube.com/watch?v=kqtD5dpn9C8&t=580s) Watched all of his Python videos to understand even more in Python
+- [Youtube Mosh](https://www.youtube.com/watch?v=kqtD5dpn9C8&t=580s) Watched all of his Python videos to understand even more in Python

+### Acknowledgements

+- I want to give a huge thanks to my mentor, Brian, for diving deep with me into some of the issues I had and also for sharing some tricks to make the code look better.